Pensacola Sporting Accident Attorney

 Sporting Accident Law

-In the video below, Pensacola Personal injury lawyer Joe Zarzaur is joined by Board Certified Internal Medician Physician Dr. Evan Malone to discuss what to do if you’ve been involved in a bicycle wreck…
+In the video below, Pensacola personal injury lawyer Joe Zarzaur is joined by board certified physician Dr. Evan Malone to discuss what to do if you’ve been involved in a bicycle wreck…

 Did you know that every 6 hours a cyclist is fatally injured in an accident?
-Or that of those fatalities, 50% occur to children under the age of sixteen?
+Did you know that of those fatalities, 50% occur to children under the age of sixteen?

 Sporting events including races, walks, and triathlons can often yield many different types of injuries to participants.
 Injuries sustained from races may include:

 - Collision with other runners, swimmers, cyclists or automobiles

 - Wrecks due to improper racing conditions, like fog or damaged racing surfaces

 - Exhaustion or serious injury due to coaching negligence